Revolutions Against the Church

 "Show us your pastors by a continual succession from the Apostles, and we will believe you."

 The Protestant Revolution exalted private judgment over sacred Tradition.
-The saint answers:
+St. Francis de Sales answers with a doctrinal law:

 "He who rejects Tradition rejects the Church;